 Feedback loopers are tricky beasts with variable results.
 Feedback loopers by themselves don’t create feedback sounds.
 If you simply connect a patch cable in the loop you get nothing.
 Rather, a feedback looper’s job is to feed the signal of whatever is in the loop back on itself.
 In that sense, it is the pedal (or pedals) in the loop that are ‘doing the work.’
 The feedback looper is essentially just a switch and a level control to control the amount of signal being fed back on itself.
 Some pedals make crazy sounds when their own signal is feed back to them, while some pedals literally do nothing.

 If you put multiple pedals in the feedback pedal’s loop, some pedals can even cancel out the feedback effect for other pedals.
 For example, in our experience, having a buffer in front of the feedback looper can sometimes cancel out the feedback effect.
-In our experience, a buffer (or buffered bypass pedal) in front of the feedback looper may cause the feedback knob to cut the signal when it is maxed out.
 So for example, if you connect a feedback looper after your Boss tuner, it may cancel out the feedback effect.

 As every setup is different and there are many variables in play, it’s impossible to say how any given setup will react with a feedback looper.
 With a feedback looper, it’s not simply a matter of plugging something in, hitting a button and making a sound, like most effects pedals.